-Govt proposes clearer labeling of meat additivesJuly 21st, 2011 in Health
+Govt proposes clearer labeling of meat additivesJuly 21st, 2011 By MARY CLARE JALONICK , Associated Press in Health /

 (AP) -- The Agriculture Department wants consumers to know when there's less chicken in their chicken.